 Students may borrow circulating books from the AR library for 21 days, with two renewals, unless the material is on hold for another patron.
-Students may borrow circulating videos for seven days, with two renewals, unless on hold for another patron.
+Students may borrow circulating videos for 21 days, with two renewals, unless on hold for another patron.
 Material must be returned or renewed by the due date, or a processing fee of $5 will be assessed for each item overdue.
 A replacement cost of $35 is assessed for most items damaged or not returned.
 A $25 fee per item may be charged by the Business Office for the time dedicated to recovering lost materials and collecting fines.

 Faculty place material on “reserve” in the library for students.
-Material is placed on Reserve during the semester for varying loan periods (i.e., Overnight, 3 day, library use only), at the discretion of the instructor.
-An Anoka-Ramsey Coon Rapids identification card or a library card is required before material can be borrowed.
+Material is placed on reserve during the semester for varying loan periods (i.e., overnight, 3-day, library use only) at the discretion of the instructor.
+An Anoka-Ramsey ID card (library card) is required before material can be borrowed.

 Library databases are accessible from remote locations, 24 hours a day, 7 days a week.
 A Star-ID and Star-ID password is required to access our databases.